 Foulkes, who got her start acting in the particular brand of twisty, dark, witty work of Blue-Tongue Films, carries through with that tradition here.
 That she’s able to so deftly concoct a mix of wildly different tone, from fanciful whimsy to downright traumatic (and make it all go down with a light touch) is quite a feat to pull off.
 With modern melodies infused into François Tétaz’s playful score and a colorful agility from cinematographer Stefan Duscio (Upgrade), the film has a briskness that may have one leaving with more of a shrug than wrestling with the ideas it presents.
 But in crafting an entertaining puppet show come to life, Foulkes has a promising directorial career ahead of her.

-Judy & Punch premiered at the Sundance Film Festival.
+Judy & Punch premiered at the Sundance Film Festival and arrives digitally on Friday, June 5.